 The size of a landslide usually depends on the geology and the initial cause of the landslide.

-Weathering and the decomposition of geologic materials and human activity produces conditions conducive to landslides hazards in Clackamas County.
+Weathering, the decomposition of geologic materials and human activity produces conditions conducive to landslides hazards in Clackamas County.

 Homeowner policies normally do not provide coverage for landslide hazards.
 The National Flood Insurance Program (NFIP) provides coverage for flooding, but landslide coverage is minimal.